telerik/blazor-docs/knowledge-base/chart-newtonsoft-seialization-settings.md

 ````

 ## Notes

-The approach used internally by the chart may change in the future.
+The approach used internally by the Chart may change in the future.
 For example, at the time of writing, the new `System.Net.Http.Json` is not yet ready for use, but it may be used in the future.
 Thus, the approach described in this article may become unnecessary or wrong.